Sumitsinghcode/SumitSinghdemo/README.md

 # SumitSinghdemo
-This is my first activity over here on  git
+This is my first activity over here on  git.
+Authur Sumit Singh